microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 ## What does success look like for Challenge-01?

 + Azure Health Data Services workspace and FHIR service deployed and available in Azure.
-+ FHIR-Proxy and FHIR-Bulk Loader deployed in Azure for future challenges.
++ FHIR-Proxy and FHIR Loader deployed in Azure for future challenges.
 + Client application created in Azure Active Directory for use with Postman and your FHIR service.
 + Postman set up and able to connect with the FHIR service.
   + Capability Statement from your FHIR service - received.